Blizzard/s2client-proto/README.md

     * SC2Data/
     * Versions/

-To install a map pack:
+## Map Packs
 * Extract the zip file directly into the "Maps" folder.
-* A map can be referred to by either an absolute path or its relative path inside the maps folder.
+* In the API, a map can be specified as either an absolute path or its relative path inside this "Maps" folder.

-To install a replay pack:
+## Replay Packs
 * Replace the "Battle.net" and "Replays" folders with the ones in the zip file.
-* A replay must be specified as an absolute path.
+* In the API, a replay must be specified as an absolute path.